calliope-project/calliope/doc/user/tutorials_02_urban.rst

 .. seealso:: :ref:`conversion_plus`

 Again, ``chp`` has the definitions for name, color, parent, and carrier_in/out.
 It now has an additional carrier (``carrier_out_2``) defined in its essential information, allowing a second carrier to be produced *at the same time* as the first carrier (``carrier_out``).
-The carrier ratio constraint tells us the ratio of carrier_out_2 to carrier_out that we can achieve, in this case 0.8 units of heat are produced every time a unit of electricity is produced. to produce these units of energy, gas is consumed at a rate of  ``flow_out(carrier_out) / energy_eff``, so gas consumption is only a function of power output.
+The carrier ratio constraint tells us the ratio of carrier_out_2 to carrier_out that we can achieve, in this case 0.8 units of heat are produced every time a unit of electricity is produced. to produce these units of energy, gas is consumed at a rate of  ``flow_out(carrier_out) / flow_eff``, so gas consumption is only a function of power output.

 As with the ``pv``, the ``chp`` an export eletricity.
 The revenue gained from this export is given in the file ``export_power.csv``, in which negative values are given per time step.